North Korea: Will new sanctions make Kim Jong Un sweat?

 "The Chinese and Russians are only willing to accept sanctions with loopholes in them that allow China and Russia to dictate how strong they really are," said Anthony Ruggiero, a senior fellow at the Foundation for Defense of Democracies in Washington.

 Analysts said doubts remain over how tightly Beijing, Moscow and others will enforce the latest measures.
+And President Trump appeared skeptical about their effectiveness, describing the U.N. vote as "another very small step."

+"I don't know if it has any impact, but certainly it was nice to get a 15 to nothing vote," Trump said Tuesday during a meeting with the Malaysian prime minister.
+"But those sanctions are nothing compared to what ultimately will have to happen."

 Related: UN passes fresh sanctions on North Korea